Skip to main content

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-Miromatrix Medical Inc. (MIRO) trades at $3.39 with AI Score 46/100 (Grade C).
+Miromatrix Medical Inc. (MIRO) trades at $3.39.
 Miromatrix Medical Inc. is a biotechnology company focused on developing bioengineered organs for transplantation.
-Market cap: $92.95M, Sector: Healthcare.
+Their proprietary technology aims to replace damaged organs with fully functional, lab-grown alternatives.
+Market cap: $93.0M, Sector: Healthcare.

 Miromatrix Medical Inc. is a biotechnology company focused on developing bioengineered organs for transplantation.
 Their proprietary technology aims to replace damaged organs with fully functional, lab-grown alternatives.

 Analyst Coverage for MIRO: MIRO does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
-In the absence of analyst consensus, our AI model evaluates MIRO against Healthcare peers across nine fundamental dimensions and assigns an underweight signal based on the underlying data.
+In the absence of analyst consensus, our AI model evaluates MIRO against Healthcare peers across nine fundamental dimensions and assigns a neutral fundamental signal based on the underlying data.

 Council Score · Weighted Average of 3 Disciplines